 Quick forewarning: Protein can be easily overdone on the ketogenic diet because most of us have been programmed to consume far more protein than need be on a daily basis.
-My guess is, for most of you the central focus of your plate is on the exciting piece, the steak, the burger, even the filet of fish, not the veggies nor the olive oil drizzled over the top.
+For most, the central focus of our plate is on the protein— the steak, the burger, even the filet of fish, not the veggies or the olive oil drizzled over the top.

-Keep in mind, unless you’re taking your swoll self to the gym for 2 hour sweat sessions per day you don’t need any more than a palm-sized piece of protein with each meal.
+Keep in mind, unless you’re taking your swoll self to the gym for serious sweat sessions per day you don’t need any more than a palm-sized piece of protein with each meal.

 So which protein choices are best on the ketogenic diet?

-I’ve broken this down into 3 potential sub-categories: conscious carnivores, pescatarians and veggies.
+I’ve broken this down into 3 potential sub-categories.